-Certain statements in the Management Discussion and Analysis describing the Company's views on the industry, expectations/ predictions and objectives, etc. may be forward looking within the meaning of applicable laws and regulations.
+Certain statements in the Management Discussion and Analysis describing the Company's views on the industry, expectations/ predictions and objectives etc. may be forward looking within the meaning of applicable laws and regulations.
 Actual results may differ from those expressed or implied in these statements.
-The Company's operations may, inter-alia, be affected by the supply and demand situations, input prices and availability, changes in Government regulations, tax laws, government or court decisions and other factors such as industry relations and economic developments, etc. Investors should bear this in mind when considering the above statements.
+The Company's operations may, inter-alia, be affected by the supply and demand situations, input prices and availability, changes in Government regulations, tax laws, government or court decisions and other factors such as industry relations and economic developments, possible risk of lockdown and/ or restrictions in certain geographies with the resurfacing of Covid-19 etc. Investors should bear this in mind when considering the above statements.